 Liquids like tea or juice:

-Purple grape juice (use as is) = Lavender
+- Purple grape juice (use as is) = lavender

-Coffee (use as is) = Tan to brown
+- Coffee (use as is) = tan to brown

-Cranberry Juice (use as is) = pink
+- Cranberry Juice (use as is) = pink

-Ingredients/Supplies for Making Natural Easter Egg Dye
+Ingredients/Supplies to Make Natural Easter Egg Dye

-- Natural dye materials (shredded beets, turmeric, etc)
+- Natural dye materials (see list above)

-- 1 tablespoon vinegar per dye color
+- vinegar – 1 tablespoon of vinegar per each dye color

 - mesh strainer

 - small bowls or mason jars – deep enough to submerge an egg

 - Begin by bringing the dye matter and water to a boil.
-Turn the heat down to low and simmer, covered, for 15-60 minutes until desired color is reached.
+Turn the heat down to low and simmer, covered, for 15-60 minutes until the desired color is reached.
 The eggs will be several shades lighter than the dye so it’s best to go for deep, rich hues.
-Check by dipping the corner of a white rag into the dye to get a general idea of depth of color.
+Check by dipping the corner of a white rag into the dye to get a general idea of the depth of color.

 - Next, remove the liquid from heat and let cool to room temperature.